 Individual Fellowship – Dutch

 Individual fellowships for scholars with a Dutch affiliation, who wish to work on an individual project for 5 or 10 months.
 These fellowships are by application.
-The call for individual fellowships for the academic year 2019/20 is NOW OPEN.

 Who can apply